 If you're in search of a caffeine hit then head to Market Street for some cosy coffee houses - the perfect way to perk up your morning!
-Or, if fine dining's what you're after, head to Kittie's Restaurant (also on Market Square) or the Organic House Café for a superb selection of organic and vegetarian food.
+Or, if fine dining's what you're after, head to Kittie's Restaurant (also on Market Street) or the Organic House Café for a superb selection of organic and vegetarian food.

 Thanks to its overwhelming population of artists, writers and other fascinating people, Hebden Bridge's vibrant streets are overflowing with independent book and craft shops and inspiring galleries - including Artsmill gallery, showing work from both international and local artists in a bright, airy gallery space.
 If jewellery and textiles are your style, visit the Heart Gallery to peruse bespoke jewellery pieces, textiles and stationery - the perfect place to pick up a present for you or a loved one.
 As a shop in a town known for its thriving artistic community, Spirals continue this proud tradition by stocking lots of work by local artists, from small craft items to designer jewellery, paintings and prints.